maykar/plex_assistant/README.md

 ```

 ## Cast Devices
-This component does not use HA media players as devices, it automatically detects compatible devices (Google Cast devices and Plex Clients).
+This component does not use HA's media_player entities, it automatically detects compatible devices (Google Cast devices and Plex Clients).
 It will use the name from the devices themselves.
 Use the [companion sensor](#companion-sensor) to get a list of compatible devices with their names/IDs.

 ## Companion Sensor